Racle/Reddit2Ebook/README.md

     - use terminal
     - run `chmod +x reddit2ebook-macos`
     - run `./reddit2ebook-macos`
+    - If you get a MacOS System worning, go to settings > Privacy & Security and then scroll down in the window and you should see a message about reddit2ebook.
+Once you click allow try running ./reddit2ebook-macos from the same directory again.
 - created ebook is found at `./output/<subredditname>.epub`

 ## Run and build